All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I am not hungry at all during the first week?

 Reduced appetite is expected, even at the starting dose.
-Do not skip meals.
+Don't skip meals.
 Eat by the clock, aiming for something every 3-4 hours.
 Even if you can only manage a few bites, choose protein-rich foods so those bites count.
 A hard-boiled egg and a few spoonfuls of yogurt are better than nothing.

 Can I exercise during the first week on GLP-1?